openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 The `ov::InferRequest` class provides methods for model inference in OpenVINO™ Runtime.
 For more details see the [InferRequest detailed documentation](./ov_infer_request.md).

-Create an infer request, using the following code:
+Use the following code to create an inference request:

 @sphinxtabset